Comfetch: Federated Learning of Large Networks on Constrained Clients via Sketching: Multi-Sketch Comfetch

 Therefore, by the chain rule of the total derivative,

 Thus, the client will upload $g_t^\ell \triangleq \{ \nabla_{H_iW_t^\ell}\mathcal{L}(R_i^\ell{W}_t^\ell,z) \}_{i=1}^k$ for all $\ell \in [L]$.\\ \textit{Remark.} We subtly avoided the point that the recovery matrix $R_i^{\ell}$ as described is recursively determined by the initial input.
 Therefore, our sketched weights will not be represented as simple linear transformations of the original weights.
-However, since the client will clearly be determining gradients through an \texttt{autograd}-like library, this will not pose an issue anyways.
-In our convergence theory, we rectify this issue by assuming that each client trains only on a single data point, which is not far from practical settings, where the local datasets are often small \cite{kairouz2019advances}. \paragraph{Cost Complexity} If the client chooses to upload the gradients contained within $g_t^\ell$ in a predefined manner (for example, in the order the sketches were transmitted), then the central server will know which gradients correspond to which sketch, and thus will be able to compute equation without any additional information.
+However, since the client will clearly be determining gradients through an \texttt{autograd}-like library, this will not pose an issue anyways. \paragraph{Cost Complexity} If the client chooses to upload the gradients contained within $g_t^\ell$ in a predefined manner (for example, in the order the sketches were transmitted), then the central server will know which gradients correspond to which sketch, and thus will be able to compute equation without any additional information.
 Thus, the total communication cost is $\mathcal{O}(kcd)$, which in the single-sketch $k=1$ scenario, is a strong improvement over the usual uplink cost of $\mathcal{O}(d^2)$ and even cheaper than the download cost.\\ \textit{Remark.} The complexity of computing $R_i^\ell W_t^\ell x^{\ell-1}$ is $\mathcal{O}(2kcd+k)$, since the client must individually compute $H_i^\top H_i W_tx_t^{\ell-1}$ for all $i\in [k]$ to determine the median coordinates.
-This may not be cheaper than the usual $\mathcal{O}(d^2)$ matrix-vector multiplication of the original layer, but this is not so relevant to us since computational power of the client is not an important feature of federated learning.
+This may not be cheaper than the usual $\mathcal{O}(d^2)$ matrix-vector multiplication of the original layer if too many sketches are used, but as we demonstrate in Section \ref{experiments}, a single sketch is sufficient.